nixterrimus/hn-offline/readme.md

 extension](https://addons.mozilla.org/en-us/firefox/addon/unmht/).
 The
 one complaint I have with this setup is it takes about 45 seconds for the browser to parse the MHT file when I load it.

-## Installation of the script

-This bash script is pretty easy to install, just download the git repository to your favorite script location, `chmod a+x hn-offline.sh` and then run it.

 ## Installation of HTTrack